-The April final exam timetable has been posted.
+The April final exam timetable has just been posted!
 If you have an exam time conflict (i.e., two exams at the same time, or three in three consecutive time slots; for example: afternoon, evening, next morning), don't worry - the Faculty Registrar's Office can help.
 Just drop by the office in room 1006, Sidney Smith Hall, and fill out a form - they'll resolve the conflict.
-You must report your conflict no later than Friday, March 30.

 The summer session is a great time to pick up courses that you may have missed this fall/winter or courses that you may need or want to take before next September.
-The tentative 2012 summer timetable is now available.
-The final version will be available the week of March 19.
-Course enrolment begins in April.
-You will note again this year some courses are taught in an intensive 3-week mode.
-You should take no more than one of these at a time.
+The Faculty of Arts & Science has one of the largest summer programs in Canada.
+The tentative 2011 summer timetable is now available, and the final version will be available in late March.

 Arts & Science Council elections